bsmith89/longev-mgen/doc/submission.md

 pattern.
-Alternatively, differences in the occurrence or gene content of other microbial community members could lead to the differential response of OTU-1 across these sites, for instance through resource competition or by contributing to the partial breakdown of larger starch molecules;
+Alternatively, differences in the occurrence or gene content of other microbial community members could lead to the differential response of OTU-1 across these sites, for instance by contributing to the partial breakdown of larger starch molecules or through resource competition.
-ACA appears to be less inhibitory to members of the Firmicutes than the Bacteroidetes [@Santilli2018].
+Notably, ACA appears to be less inhibitory to members of the Firmicutes than the Bacteroidetes [@Santilli2018].
 Intriguingly, while we do not conjecture a mechanistic link, an ACA-by-site interaction effect on longevity has been previously observed in the mouse colonies sampled here,